mldbai/pyconca-2016/README.md

 ## About

 This repo contains the built web app.

+For those who attended the talk, the glitch that caused the built plugin to fail to load is now fixed.
+The code below will work properly.

+## Slides & screen cast

 The slides are available in the `talk` folder of the repository.
 Check back for a screen cast of the talk to be posted within 2 weeks.

-For those who attended the talk, the glitch that caused the built plugin to fail to load is now fixed.
-The code below will work properly.

 ### Installing the plugin